twisteroidambassador/pypylon/README.md

 ## Installation

-Python 3.11 is required for now.
+Python 3.11 or newer is required.
-(Python 3.12 is untested, and probably won't work yet.)
+(Python 3.12 is now supported.)

 This requires my personal fork of `libzt`, which can be found here: https://github.com/twisteroidambassador/libzt The install methods below all use prebuilt wheels hosted there,